Challenge to the Seizing Without Due Process By New York City of State Tax Refunds for Transit Violations

 • Refusing to waive fees for reviewing documents in TAB’s possession that are necessary to contest the default judgments entered against them, despite Plaintiffs’ indigence.

-The National Center for Law and Economic Justice, New Economy Project, the law firm of Faegre Drinker Biddle & Reath, LLC, and the Law Firm of Jerry Hartman, with support from the Barbara McDowell Foundation, have reached a preliminary settlement in the case.
+The National Center for Law and Economic Justice, New Economy Project, the law firm of Faegre Drinker Biddle & Reath, LLC, and the Law Firm of Jerry Hartman, with support from the Barbara McDowell Foundation, obtained a court-ordered settlement, which requires NYCTA to do the following:

 • Post information prominently at the Inquiry Desk window and online on how to request a Notice of Violation and other related information.